jalan351/Data-analysis-using-pandas-on-15-year-energy-data/README.md

 5)Year Consumption throughout all the year in MW.

-6)As we have got maximum energy distribution in 2007 and I want to see how energy id distributed in 2007.
+6)As we have got maximum energy distribution in 2007 and we want to see how energy id distributed in 2007.